oVirt/ovirt-site/source/index.html.md

 *   oVirt Hosted Engine Setup
 *   VDSM

-And other oVirt components.
+..and other oVirt components.
 See the [ 3.5.5 release notes](OVirt_3.5.5_Release_Notes) for a list of the new features and bugs fixed.

 <div class="pull-right">
 [ Read the 3.5.5 release notes »](OVirt_3.5.5_Release_Notes)